-Within four weeks of the placement a planning meeting and the child's statutory review must be held, and thereafter at 3 months and 6 months.
+Within 7 days the LASW to visit the young person in placement.
+Within four weeks of the placement a planning meeting and the child's statutory review to be held, and thereafter at 3 months and 6 monthly intervals.

 Admission criteria